AlexSafatli/AlexSafatli.github.io/about.md

 I am a software engineer and PhD candidate who graduated with a M.S.E. in CS at Dalhousie University.

 I enjoy teaching.
-And I absolutely adore automating things and building systems from scratch.
-I regularly code and participate in [a number of projects]({{site.baseurl}}/projects), both small and large.
+I relish the chance to manage large projects.
+I absolutely adore automating things and building systems from scratch.
+And I regularly code and participate in [a number of projects]({{site.baseurl}}/projects), both small and large.

 Previously, I have...